cfantasia/CMGWPrimeGroup/doc/README.txt

-Location of top-level directory with input files to be specified in text file  top_directory.txt (located in UserCode/CMGWPrimeGroup/config/).
-The parameters for all input MC files (description, cross-section, # of events produced etc), can be found in text file samples_cross_sections_*.txt (in the same directory).
+Location of top-level directory with input files to be specified in text file samples_cross_sections_*txt (located in UserCode/CMGWPrimeGroup/config/).
+The parameters for all input MC files (description, cross-section, # of events produced etc), can be found in the same file.